Shuqi-li/shuqi-li.github.io/_pages/about.md

 News About Papers
 ======
+* 2026-06-11 Our work **AgentPEN: A Prediction-Explanation Network for Sequential Stock Movement via LLMs and Recurrent Generation** is accepted to JMLR!
-* 2026-04-07 Our work **ExPred: Explainable Stock Movement Prediction via Hybrid Reflection and Direct Preference Hierarchical Optimization** was published in AIJ!
+* 2026-04-07 Our work **ExPred: Explainable Stock Movement Prediction via Hybrid Reflection and Direct Preference Hierarchical Optimization** is published in AIJ!
-* 2025-11-08 Our work **FinRpt: Dataset, Evaluation System and LLM-based Multi-agent Framework for Equity Research Report Generation** was published in AAAI 2026!
+* 2025-11-08 Our work **FinRpt: Dataset, Evaluation System and LLM-based Multi-agent Framework for Equity Research Report Generation** is published in AAAI 2026!
-* 2025-07-01 Our work **SE (3)-equivariant ternary complex prediction towards target protein degradation** was published in Nature Communications!
+* 2025-07-01 Our work **SE (3)-equivariant ternary complex prediction towards target protein degradation** is published in Nature Communications!
-* 2025-03-05 Our work MIN was accepted to TCBB!
+* 2025-03-05 Our work MIN is accepted to TCBB!
 * 2024-12-23 Baichuan4-Finance Technical Report is published in arXiv!
-* 2024-12-22 Our work MagicNet was accepted to TKDE!
+* 2024-12-22 Our work MagicNet is accepted to TKDE!

 Publications
 ======